maxbarsukov/korol-i-shut-lyrics-parser/README.md

 In addition, you can receive texts from any artists located on the http://slushat-tekst-pesni.ru/ website.
-You only need to use a  `-u` or `--url` key with a link to the artist, for example `ruby src/main.rb -a -o=ariya.txt -u=http://slushat-tekst-pesni.ru/ariya/` it will return you a file with all the songs of the Aria band.
+You only need to use a  `-u` or `--url` key with a link to the artist, for example `ruby src/main.rb -a -o=ariya.txt -u=http://slushat-tekst-pesni.ru/ariya/` will return you a file with all the songs of the Aria band.

 ## Usage